Roman Wales and England Tour

 Day 10St.
 Dogmaels Abbey, Cilgerran Castle, Castell Henllys Hillfort, Carreg Coetan Arthur Burial Chamber, Pentre Ifan Burial Chamber

 St. Dogmaels Abbey is our morning’s destination.
 Once famed for its impressive library, the abbey was founded in 1120.
-Constructed on the site of the ancient pre-Norman-conquest church of Llandudoch, it was named for Dogmael, a 6th century Christian saint and reputedly the cousin of St David, Wales’s patron saint.
-Links with the medieval past remain amongst the ruins of the old abbey church where original 15th century floor tiles can still be seen in large areas along the length of the nave.
+Constructed on the site of the ancient pre-Norman-conquest church of Llandudoch, it was named for Dogmael, a 6thcentury Christian saint.
+Links with the medieval past remain amongst the ruins of the old abbey church where original 15th-century floor tiles can still be seen in large areas along the length of the nave.
 In the restored Abbey Coach House there is an innovative museum that displays a collection of beautiful carved medieval stones that once adorned the abbey.

 Spectacularly crowning a crag above the wooded Teifi Gorge and protected by steep drops on two sides, Cilgerran Castle was an obvious location for a fort in an area hotly disputed by Welsh Princes and Norman Barons.
 Traditionally, medieval castles were designed with a keep at the center.
-But instead, two massive round towers guard the vulnerable side facing inland.
-Hillforts occur in great numbers in West Wales.
-These are often smaller than the great hillforts of southern England, but there are many more of them.
-The best-known, and the most extensively excavated, is Castell Henllys.
-Step back in time at these unique Iron Age battlements recreated with replica roundhouses built on top of the 2,400 years year-old excavated remains.
+Instead, two massive round towers guard the vulnerable side facing inland.

 Day 11St.
 David’s Bishop’s Palace, Llawhaden Castle, Manorbier Castle, Carew Cross

-St. David’s Bishop’s Palace, the largest and most important medieval diocese in Wales, is our first visit.
-During the Middle Ages there were few landowners in Wales wealthier than the Bishops of St. David’s.
+St. David’s Bishop’s Palace, the largest and most important medieval ecclesiastical site in Wales, is our first visit.
+During the Middle Ages, there were few landowners in Wales wealthier than the Bishops of St. David’s.
 As well as being princes of the church, they were Marcher Lords appointed by the King of England to guard the border.
 Therefore, it is hardly surprising these powerful prelates created a group of splendid buildings in their cathedral city.
-The enduring grandeur of the palace, even after centuries of neglect, testifies to the great power and wealth of the church at this time.
+The enduring grandeur of the palace, even after centuries of neglect, testifies to the great power and wealth of the church during this era.
 Due to its relics of St. David, the patron saint of Wales, the cathedral was considered the holiest site in Wales.
 A major pilgrimage destination throughout the Middle Ages, it remains a thriving church today.

-Built by the Bishops of St. David’s, Llawhaden Castle was founded in the early 12th century to protect the surrounding lands.
-And the ditch from this early ringwork is still visible today.
+Built by the Bishops of St. David’s, Llawhaden Castle was founded in the early 13th century to protect the surrounding lands.
+The ditch from this early ringwork is still visible today.
 Journey on, through some of the most scenic parts of Pembrokeshire, to Manorbier.
 This Norman Castle was the birthplace of the renowned scholar-priest, Gerald of Wales.
-His books are still essential reading for anyone studying the medieval period in Wales.
-The castle is a combination of a lavish residence for wealthy landowners and stronghold.
+His books are still essential reading for anyone studying the medieval period of Wales.
+The castle is a combination of a lavish residence for wealthy landowners and a stronghold.
 Here we learn of feudal life during the Middle Ages, with the castle as the hub of activity, the church on the opposite hillside, and the extensive agricultural lands merging with the sea below.

 Day 12Kidwelly Castle, Margam Stones Museum, Neath Abbey, Castell Coch, Caerphilly Castle

 Kidwelly Castle, one of the finest fortifications in southwestern Wales, is our first stop today.
 Dominating a long-disputed region, the impressive citadel developed during more than three centuries of warfare between the Welsh and their invaders, the Normans.
-A chronicle in stone of medieval fortification technology, it is an outstanding example of late 13th century design.
+A chronicle in stone of medieval fortification technology, it is an outstanding example of early 12th-century design.

 At Margam Stones Museum, we will see an outstanding assemblage of early Christian sculpture and carved stones, all housed in an early church schoolhouse.
-The collection includes a number of important pre-Conquest early Christian memorials, from the sub-Roman era right through to the hugely impressive ‘cart-wheel’ crosses of the late 10th and 11th centuries.
+The collection includes several important pre-Conquest early Christian memorials, from the sub-Roman era right through to the hugely impressive ‘cart-wheel’ crosses of the late 10th and 11th centuries.

-Neath Abbey was established in 1129 AD when Sir Richard de Granville gave 8,000 acres of his estate in Glamorgan to Savigniac monks from western Normandy.
-Here, we will visit the remains of an extraordinary complex of monastic medieval ruins, the substantial remains of a grand Tudor residence, and fragments of 18th century industrial furnaces.
+Neath Abbey was established in 1129 AD when Sir Richard de Grenville gave 8,000 acres of his estate in Glamorgan to Savigniac monks from western Normandy.
+Here, we will visit the remains of an extraordinary complex of monastic medieval ruins, the substantial remains of a grand Tudor residence, and fragments of 18th-century industrial furnaces.

 Day 13Caerleon, Caerwent

 Caerleon lay within the territory of a fierce tribe that was not pacified by the Romans until around 75 AD.
-As a result, Caerleon, then named Isca, was chosen as one of the three permanent legionary fortresses of Roman Britain and was responsible for the military administration of the Welsh tribes.
-The base was home to one of the thirty Roman Legions (of 5-6000 men each) scattered across the empire.
-Dr. Peter Guest, formersenior lecturer on Roman History at Cardiff University and the archaeologist who has caused a stir in the media due to recent discoveries in Caerleon, will join us for the entire day.
+As a result, Caerleon, then named Isca Augusta, was chosen as one of the three permanent legionary fortresses of Roman Britain and was responsible for the military administration of the Welsh tribes.
+The base was home to one of the thirty Roman Legions (of 5000-6000 men each) scattered across the empire.
+Dr. Peter Guest, former senior lecturer on Roman History at Cardiff University and the archaeologist who has caused a stir in the media due to recent discoveries in Caerleon, will join us for the entire day.

-We begin our explorations at the remains of the amphitheater used by the army for training as well as gladiatorial shows and the best-preserved example in Britain, troop barracks, and fortified walls.
+We begin our explorations at the remains of the amphitheater used for gladiatorial shows and the best-preserved example in Britain; we will also examine the troop barracks and fortified walls.
 After walking through the Roman ruins, we’ll go to the Wales National Roman Legion Museum and Roman Baths Museum.

 Day 14Tintern Abbey, Corinium Museum, Chedworth Roman Villa